0jscsshtml/brickscodes/README.md

 * Support pagination for default table.
 * Supports advanced tables with features like export, pagination, column reordering, and responsiveness.
 Assets are loaded only when these features are enabled. (https://datatables.net/manual/index)
 ## Enhance Native Bricks Elements
+###### Layout Elements (Section, Container, Block, Div)
+* Animate SVG Shape Divider:
+  * Extra control added to enable shape divider animation on layout elements.
+  * Prepare your svg shape divider as stated in this article https://tympanus.net/codrops/2022/06/08/how-to-animate-svg-shapes-on-scroll/
+  * Simply enable it, and it will work seamlessly.
+GSAP, ScrollTrigger, and Lenis assets are loaded on the frontend only when the feature is enabled.
 ###### Slider Nested
 * Support Splide Extension UrlHashNavigation, AutoScroll, Intersection.
 Extension assets only load if enabled.
 * Support sync sliders.